Steven Franks

-Steven Franks is a British born American linguist and researcher in the fields of syntax and slavics.
+Steven Franks is a British-born American linguist and researcher in the fields of generative syntax and Slavistics.
 Franks received his Ph.D. at Cornell University in 1985.
 He has written numerous books and articles that have significantly contributed to Slavic linguistics.
-He is currently a professor of Linguistics, Slavic Languages and Literatures, and Cognitive Science, as well as an adjunct professor of Speech and Hearing Sciences at the Indiana University Bloomington and lives in Bloomington, Indiana with his family.
+He is currently a professor of linguistics, Slavic languages and literatures, and cognitive science, as well as an adjunct professor of speech and hearing sciences at the Indiana University Bloomington and lives in Bloomington, Indiana with his family.